 Patient Safety and Practice Assessment

-Adopt a formal model for quality improvement and create a culture in which all staff actively participates in improvement activities that could include one or more of the following, such as:
+Adopt a formal model for quality improvement and create a culture in which all staff, including leadership, actively participates in improvement activities that could include one or more of the following, such as:

 - Participation in multisource feedback;

 - Train all staff in quality improvement methods;